 A number of famous people in the world of tennis contributed to this guide for teaching pro's.
 My favorite chapter is the one on history, but you might like singles or doubles strategy, nutrition, mental training, fitness/conditioning, basic shot making skills, preparing for matches, choosing a tennis pro, how to become a teaching professional, ethics, and more.
 326 pages.

 United States Tennis Association, Friend At Court.
 Senior Editors: Steve Gerdes.
 Produced for the USTA by H.O.
-ZIMMAN, Inc. 297 pages.
-Subtitle: The USTA Handbook of Tennis Rules and Regulations, 2017 Edition.
+ZIMMAN, Inc. 193 pages.
+Subtitle: The Handbook of Tennis Rules and Regulations, 2023 Edition.

 Contents